hashintel/hash/apps/hash-agents/README.md

 ## Description

 This is a collection of agents that are being used in HASH.
-The agents are defined in the [`agents/`](app/agents) directory and are organized as modules.
+The agents are defined in the [`app/agents/`](app/agents) directory and are organized as modules.
 The top-level module is able to run the different agents.

 ## Requirements

-- Python 3.x > 3.8
+- Python 3.x > 3.10 (the version used in HASH is 3.11)

 ## Setup